HajerAlru/Assignment_/README.md

 ----------------
 Usage:
 ----------------
-1. Run the program using Python:
+1. Run the program using Python.

 2. When prompted, enter your name to personalize the quiz experience.
 Names must be between 2 and 50 characters.